CoolProp/CoolProp/Web/coolprop/HighLevelAPI.rst

 User-Defined Mixtures
 ---------------------

-When using mixtures in CoolProp, you can specify mixture components and composition by encoding the mixture components and mole fractions by
+When using mixtures in CoolProp, you can specify mixture components and composition by encoding the mixture components and mole fractions by doing something like

 .. ipython::

-    In [1]: import CoolProp as CP
+    In [1]: import CoolProp.CoolProp as CP

     In [1]: CP.PropsSI('D','T',300,'P',101325,'HEOS::R32[0.697615]&R125[0.302385]')

-You can handle ternary and multi-component mixtures in the same fashion, just add the components to the fluid string
+You can handle ternary and multi-component mixtures in the same fashion, just add the other components to the fluid string with a ``&`` separating components and the fraction of the component in ``[`` and ``]`` brackets

 .. _high_level_set_reference_state: